tuckmeng/githubcommits/README.md

 # Pre-requisites

 a.
-Install pre-requisite programs using the command sudo apt install curl html2text grep gawk
+Install pre-requisite programs using the command sudo apt install curl html2text grep gawk sed

 b.
 Internet access to github from the installed machine.